Updated: Apr 26

 2 cups Unsweetened Almond milk

-2 cups organic chicken, cut into small cubes (about 1 package)
+1 package organic chicken, cut into small cubes

 1 tablespoon chopped fresh thyme